|

 MORE THAN JUST A MECHATRONIC ENGINEERING DEGREE

-APU's Bachelor of Engineering in Mechatronic Engineering with Honours degree is designed to provide you an edge with the latest technologies that are in line with the Industrial Revolution 4.0. |
+APU's Bachelor of Mechatronic Engineering with Honours degree is designed to provide you an edge with the latest technologies that are in line with the Industrial Revolution 4.0. |

 INTERNATIONAL RECOGNITION - ENGINEERING DEGREES ACCREDITED UNDER THE WASHINGTON ACCORD